Green Party of Canada candidates in the 2006 Canadian federal election: Carleton—Mississippi Mills: Jake Cole

 Jake Cole has lived in Kanata with his wife and two children for over 28 years.
-He is an active member of the local community, volunteering with the Scouts Canada Kanata branch, the Canadian Mental Health Association, the Earl of March Secondary School Parent's Council, and coaching community baseball, soccer and hockey.
+He is an active member of the local community.
+Cole volunteered with the Scouts Canada Kanata branch, the Canadian Mental Health Association, and the Earl of March Secondary School Parent's Council; he also coached community baseball, soccer and hockey.

-Educated as a civil engineer in Ottawa, Jake has spent more than thirty years working as a public servant for the federal government.
+Educated as a civil engineer in Ottawa, Cole has spent more than 30 years working as a public servant for the federal government.
 In that time, he has led the Canadian contingent on the International Energy Agency's projects in solar, wind, and renewable energy.
-He also led Canada's R-2000 Home Energy Program, created and led a unique health and well-being program for 11,000 federal employees and currently manages the Canadian Coast Guard's environmental program.
+Coled also led Canada's R-2000 Home Energy Program, created and led a unique health and well-being program for 11,000 federal employees and currently manages the Canadian Coast Guard's environmental program.

-As a long-standing community member, Jake has been very active in a variety of campaigns and grass roots political movements.
-In 1990, Jake Cole helped form the first Green Party of Canada chapter in Kanata.
-Jake has been an active campaigner against cosmetic pesticides use on lawns and playing fields.
-Jake is the communication advisor for the Canadian Organic Growers.
-Jake made submissions to the Kirby and Romanow Health Commissions.
-Jake actively campaigns for health promotion programs.
+As a long-standing community member, Cole has been very active in a variety of campaigns and grass roots political movements.
+In 1990, Cole helped form the first Green Party of Canada chapter in Kanata.
+He has been an active campaigner against cosmetic pesticides use on lawns and playing fields.
+Cole is the communication advisor for the Canadian Organic Growers.
+He made submissions to the Kirby and Romanow Health Commissions.
+Cole actively campaigns for health promotion programs.

 Eglinton—Lawrence: Patrick Metzger

-Metzger holds an Honours Bachelor of Arts degree in French and English literature from the University of Western Ontario, and a Master of Business Administration from the Richard Ivey School of Business.
-He worked fifteen years in the banking and brokerage industry, including experience with Merrill Lynch in Hong Kong.
+Patrick Metzger holds an Honours Bachelor of Arts degree in French and English literature from the University of Western Ontario, and a Master of Business Administration from the Richard Ivey School of Business.
+Metzger has in the banking and brokerage industry for 15 years, including experience with Merrill Lynch in Hong Kong.
 After returning to Canada in 2001, he changed careers and became a writer and television producer.
-He received 2,520 votes (5.12%), finishing fourth against Liberal incumbent Joe Volpe.
+Metzger received 2,520 votes (5.12%), finishing fourth against Liberal incumbent Joe Volpe.